How askScout turns a noisy git log into a 10-second digest

 Step 1: Read commits and diffs

-On the web app, AskScout pulls commits and diffs through the GitHub API after you grant read-only access.
+On the web app, askScout pulls commits and diffs through the GitHub REST API after you grant read-only access.
 On the CLI, it calls git directly in your local repo to pull the same data, with --week for the past 7 days.
 Either path fetches commits since your last run by default.

 Step 2: Compute structural signals

-Before any LLM gets involved, AskScout computes two things from the raw data: the Codebase Health card and the Pace Check.
+Before any LLM gets involved, askScout computes two things from the raw data: the Codebase Health card and the Pace Check.

 Pace Check compares today's commit count to the average of your last three runs.
 It only renders after you have at least 3 prior digests, so the baseline is real.
 The multiplier (e.g. 1.7x) is straight division.